 You May Be Interested in Reading: Light Packing Tips

-Selecting your seats in advance will cost you a minimum of $5 but there are seats that cost as much as $24.
-Instead of choosing your seat let Spirit assign you a seat when you check in.
-While this could be a gamble when flying with kids my family has only been assigned seat separate from each other once.
+Selecting your seats in advance will cost you a minimum of $5 with some seats costing as much as $24.
+Instead of choosing your seat let Spirit assign you one at check-in.
+While this could be a gamble when flying with kids my family has only been assigned seats away from each other once.
 When we arrived to the airport I let the gate agent know and she relocated us with no hassle, the airlines really don’t want a 3 year old sitting in a different row from their parents.

 Spirit charges you $10 per person to check-in and get your boarding pass at the ticket counter.
 There are three ways to avoid this fee:

 - Download the Spirit App for Android or Apple to check-in.
-The app allows you to get your boarding pass directly in the app and just have TSA and the gate agent scan the QR code and you’re set.
+The app allows you to get your boarding pass directly in the app.
+Just have TSA and the gate agent scan the QR code and you’re set.

 - Check in online and print your boarding pass.

-For the options that allow you to scan the QR code, I’d screenshot your code just in case there is no service at the airport and you can’t get into the app or access your email.
-Always better to be safe than sorry especially when a malfunction like that can cost you $10 per person.
+For the options that allow you to scan the QR code be sure to take a screenshot your code.
+This is incase there is no service at the airport and you can’t get into the app or access your email.
+It’s always better to be safe than sorry especially when a malfunction like that can cost you $10 per person.

 One complaint I hear often about Spirit Airlines is that they don’t offer free drinks and snacks.
-Honestly I’d rather save $100+ on my plane ticket than get a small bag of peanuts/pretzels and drink that is halfway filled with ice.
+Honestly I’d rather save $100+ on my plane ticket than get a small bag of pretzels and drink that is halfway filled with ice.
 Instead of ordering food/drinks on board bring your own.
-It’s really easy to throw a homemade sandwich/snacks in your bag costing you a fraction of what would be charged on board.
+It’s really easy to throw a homemade sandwich and snacks in your bag and they are allowed through TSA.
 For drinks, bring an empty water bottle and fill it up once you pass security, many airports have filtered water stations.

 Bring Your Own Entertainment

 While Spirit doesn’t offer in-flight entertainment yet their planes will soon offer WiFi for a fee.
-Instead you can bring your laptop, iPad, or other tablet to keep you and your kids busy by having apps and games downloaded that don’t require WiFi to keep you busy.
+Instead you can bring your laptop or iPad to keep you and your kids busy.
+Download apps and games that don’t require WiFi to keep you busy.
 If you have a Netflix account you can also download movies and TV shows ahead of time to watch on the plane.
 One thing I always travel with is my portable charger to keep my electronics charged in flight.

 Spirit Airlines has afforded my family the opportunity to do more things in the destinations we travel too and travel more since we save so much money booking with Spirit vs. other airlines.
 I hope you’ve learned some other ways to save even when choosing Spirit Airlines.